stackhpc/reductionist-rs/docs/api.md

     // - optional, defaults to a simple 1D array
     "shape": [20, 5],

+    // The axis or axes over which to perform the reduction operation
+    // - optional, can be either a single axis or list of axes, defaults
+    // to a reduction over all axes
+    "axis": 0,

     // Indicates whether the data is in C order (row major)
     // or Fortran order (column major, indicated by 'F')
     // - optional, defaults to 'C'